 “Latency in GDDR5 isn’t particularly higher than the latency in DDR3.
 On theGPU side… Of course, GPUs are designed to be extraordinarily latency tolerant so I can’t imagine that being much of a factor”.

 What does it all mean?

 It means that the Xbox One doesn’t have a latency advantage really with the DDR3 memory.
-It’ll have to try and rely on its ESRAM to make up for the lack of bandwidth which the DDR3 is of course, the culprit for.
+It’ll have to try and rely on its ESRAM to make up for the lack of bandwidth which the DDR3 has left the machine with.
 The X1′s ESRAM will have its work cut out, and from what the rumors are so far, the memory requires a lot of manual labour from the developers to get the most out of.
 It’s currently speculated that it’s being used for both a frame buffer and for tiled resources.
 However, much of its workings still remain a mystery.